 Executor inputs and outputs

 The inputs and output of the Executor primitive are very different from those of the Sampler and Estimator primitives.
 As part of the directed execution model, the Executor primitive helps provide more flexibility when customizing your error mitigation workflow.
-This primitive takes a QuantumProgram as input, and outputs a Qiskit Runtime job, which is then run on an IBM quantum computer.
+This primitive takes a QuantumProgram as input, and outputs a Qiskit Runtime job, which is then run on an IBM® quantum computer.

-Quantum programs
+Inputs: Quantum programs

 The input to an Executor primitive is a QuantumProgram, which is an iterable of a